Leonawesley/console-Finances/README.md

 ## Project Details

-From the dataset array provided in index.js iterations were done to find the months included, total amount of Profit/Losses, average of the changes in profit/losses, greatest increase in profits, greatest decrease in profit over the entire period
+From the dataset array provided in index.js iterations were done to find the months included, total amount of Profit/Losses, average of the changes in profit/losses, greatest increase in profits, greatest decrease in profit over the entire period.

+All the output results are displayed in the console.

 ## Installation